MirayXS/ironbrew-deobfuscator-beta/README.md

 everything in this project is made by me (expect one/two things i've credited people for.), and if you use any part of it you should atleast give me a credit.

-if you need to talk with me about anything related to this project, i'd appreciate that.
+if you need to talk with me about anything related to this project, i'd appreciate that, the discord can be found in my profile.

-Add me on discord :
-Cyclops#0001 (ID : 306127854658256896)

 # Deobfuscator Analysis